argoproj/argo-events/api/sensor.md

 <td>
 <p>
 DeprecatedCertFilePath is path to the cert file within sensor for secure connection between sensor and custom trigger gRPC server.
-DEPRECATED: will be removed in v1.5, use CertSecret instead
+Deprecated: will be removed in v1.5, use CertSecret instead
 </p>
 </td>